n8swalley/n8swalley/README.md

 Software Engineer / IT Application Analyst ⚡
 ------------------------------------------

-* 🔍 I'm currently working on research and SQL related projects!
+* 🔍 I'm currently working on Big Data research and Dynamic programming related projects!
 * 🌟 I have pinned several helpful repos, check them out!

 My specialties include quickly learning new skills and programming languages, problem-solving, and collaborating with others.
 I see myself as a valuable team player and I take pride in having a strong work ethic and being organized.
 I'm interested in artifical intelligence and enhancing the end-user experience.
 I challenge myself to be a badass every day!